F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
  - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#important-if-you-make-manual-changes-to-big-ip-after-launching-the-template).
  - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+ - F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Logging iApp](#logging-iapp).
  - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 As a part of this process, the template creates an IAM role-protected SQS queue (https://aws.amazon.com/sqs/) for communication between the BIG-IP VEs, and encrypted credentials are sent on this queue.
 Additionally, the template creates public keys for the BIG-IP VEs and puts them in an S3 bucket in the public_keys folder.
 See [How this solution works](#how-this-solution-works) for more details.
  - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
  - F5 AWS CFT templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/aws**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
  - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.
  -	If you are using the *Licensing using BIG-IQ* template only:
-    - This solution only supports only BIG-IQ versions 5.0 - 5.3.
+    - This solution only supports BIG-IQ versions 5.0 - 5.3.
+      -	For 5.0 and 5.1, only Purchased Pool license pools are supported.
+      - For 5.2. and 5.3, only Registration Key Pools are supported.
+See the [BIG-IQ documentation](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/bigiq-central-mgmt-device-5-3-0/3.html) for more detailed information on License pool types.

     -	Your BIG-IQ system must have at least [2 NICs](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-central-mgmt-amazon-web-services-setup-5-2-0/1.html#guid-bd42a26b-9fa6-4127-88ab-fe5ab06bd3c2).
     - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
 The template asks for the full path to this file.
     - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
 Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.